-This page can be used as a resource to find FDA information in regards to your specific breast implant including: recalls, Premarket Approval Applications (PMAs), Approval Orders, Summary of Safety and Effectiveness documents, labeling pamphlets, PMA Supplements, post-approval studies, and more.
-If you would like to understand how to request specific documents from the FDA and do a FOIA request, please click on the link.
+This page can be used as a resource to find FDA information in regards to your specific breast implant, including: recalls, premarket approval applications (PMAs), approval orders, summary of safety and effectiveness documents, labeling pamphlets, PMA Supplements, post-approval studies, and more.
+Specific requests for documents from the FDA can made through FOIA.

-- Approval Orders provide details of the approval, including various post-approval requirements (such as the post-approval studies).
+- Approval Orders provide details of the approval, including various post-approval requirements (such as post-approval studies).

 - Summaries of Safety and Effectiveness Documents (SSED) provide detailed information regarding the preclinical and clinical studies that were conducted by the manufacturer.
-These is also a list of all the heavy metals used in the manufacturing process and some of the other chemical constituents.
+These also include a list of the heavy metals used in the manufacturing process and some of the other chemical constituents.

 - PMA Supplements are each approved changes to the manufacturing process.

 - We encourage you to read the post-approval studies for your breast implant.